Brewer's spent grain

 Brewer's spent grain (BSG) or draff is a food waste that is a byproduct of the brewing industry that makes up 85 percent of brewing waste.
 BSG is obtained as a mostly solid residue after wort production in the brewing process.
 The product is initially wet, with a short shelf-life, but can be dried and processed in various ways to preserve it.

-Because spent grain is widely available wherever beer is consumed and is frequently available at a low cost, many potential uses for this waste have been suggested and studied as a means of reducing its environmental impact, such as use as a food additive, animal feed or fertilizer.
+Because spent grain is widely available wherever beer is consumed and is frequently available at a low cost, many potential uses for this waste have been suggested and studied as a means of reducing its environmental impact, such as use as a food additive, animal feed, fertilizer or paper.

 Composition

 The majority of BSG is composed of barley malt grain husks in combination with parts of the pericarp and seed coat layers of the barley.
 Though the composition of BSG can vary, depending on the type of barley used, the way it was grown, and other factors, BSG is usually rich in cellulose, hemicelluloses, lignin, and protein.
 BSG is also naturally high in fiber, making it of great interest as a food additive, replacing low-fiber ingredients.